rhildred/rhildred.github.io.20170718/courses/MB215/openUp.md

 **Phase 6**, systems maintenance, adjusts and improves the system by having system audits and periodic evaluations and by making changes based on new conditions.
-Even with the conversion accomplished and the users trained, the system won’t just run itself.
-There is a sixth—and continuous—phase in which the information system must be monitored to ensure that it is successful.
+Even with the conversion accomplished and the users trained, the system won't just run itself.
+There is a sixth and continuous phase in which the information system must be monitored to ensure that it is successful.
 Maintenance includes not only keeping the machinery running but also updating and upgrading the system to keep pace with new products, services, customers, government regulations, and other requirements.